josephpal/esp32-Encrypt/README.md

 ```
 ## Using the internal storage for saving purposes

 If you want to save the encrypted string on the internal storage (e.g use case of a secure config file), you have to include the [SPIFFSTest.h](./esp32Encrypt/SPIFFSTest.h).
 Storing and loading the content form Spiffs is now very easly.
-You just have to call the function
+You just have to call the method writeFile() to save a string in a file and the method getFile() to load the content of a file into an string which will be used to decrypt.

 ``` bash
   #include "SPIFFSTest.h"